When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

-- Benatia reported that Cristiano texted him at 11 pm, the night after a game to work out at the gym as he felt he didn’t get enough sweat enough during the match.
+- Benatia reported that Cristiano texted him at 11 pm, the night after a game, to work out at the gym because he felt he didn’t get enough sweat during the match.

 This is just one of many similar anecdotes.

 Successful teams embody a collective work ethic that allows them to reach their potential.
 This doesn’t mean overworking, as it can lead to injury.

 Many successful athletes suggest that their winning mentality stems from their work ethic.